 2011 – The 2011 Managers & Directors retreat was held in Denver on January 6-8 with 70 delegates attending.
 The retreat included a tour of the Denver Performing Arts Complex which was to be the site of Festival 2012.
 The Annual Leadership Conference was held in Palm Springs on September 22-25 with 152 delegates representing 61 choruses in attendance.
 Conference highlights included presentations by Sharon Rodning Bash, Bruce Thibodeau, John Jacobsen and Jeffrey Nytch.

-2012 – the 2012 Managers & Directors retreat was held in New Orleans on January 13-15 with 52 delegates attending.
-GALA Choruses, the Gay and Lesbian Association of Choruses, held its ninth quadrennial Festival July 7-11, 2012 at the Denver Performing Arts Center.
+2012 – The 2012 Managers & Directors retreat was held in New Orleans on January 13-15 with 52 delegates attending.
+GALA Choruses, the Gay and Lesbian Association of Choruses, held its ninth Festival July 7-11, 2012 at the Denver Performing Arts Center.
 A record-breaking 6,100 singers and delegates attended, representing 112 performing choruses and an additional 48 small ensembles.
 With nearly round-the-clock performances held simultaneously in Boettcher Concert Hall, Ellie Caulkins Opera House, and the Buell Theater, Festival hosted more than 200 hours of choral performances.
 Festival 2012 highlights included a classical masterworks sing-along with the Colorado Symphony, a retrospective concert of 30 years of choral commissions, and morning "Coffee Concerts" featuring fully staged performances by selected ensembles.
 A separate track for GLBT youth choruses welcomed 5 youth choruses and over 100 singers.